VANLIFE AT 2% OF THE COST: ROADLOFT KIT VS VR

-Vanlife at 1 or 2% of the cost — Roadloft vs VR kit
+Vanlife at 2% of the cost of an rv

-Vanlife can be experienced in several ways, depending on the budget you want or can afford.
-This article is the result of extensive research into the costs of two paths to vanlife: purchasing a Recreative Vehicle (RV) or a conversion kit built into its owner’s everyday vehicle.
-We take into account the purchase costs, the recurring costs, the variable costs, the resale value.
+Vanlife can be experienced in several ways, depending on the budget one wants or can allocate to it.
+This article is the result of research on the costs of two pathways to Vanlife: purchasing a recreational vehicle (RV) or a camper conversion kit integrated into the owner’s everyday vehicle.
+We take into account the purchase costs, recurring costs, variable expenses, and resale value.

-We compare two very popular solutions.
-Which allow you to make the same getaways on weekends, the same road trips on holidays, but at different costs.
-This comparative study led us to two observations.
-One, numbers speak.
-Two, RV travel can be very expensive.
-But on the other hand, it is possible to get away with it for almost nothing.
+We compare these two popular solutions, both of which allow for the same weekend getaways and holiday road trips but at very different costs.
+This comparative study led us to two conclusions.
+One, the numbers speak volumes.
+Two, acquiring an RV costs a lot, but on the other hand, it is possible to get by for almost nothing.
 Really!
 At a tiny fraction of the cost…

 Vanlife must be simple and accessible

-Many people we meet on the road with their motorhomes tell us about their maintenance problems, broken pumps, hot brakes in the mountains, etc. They tell us about the exorbitant fees associated with their recreational vehicle (RV).
-Bad surprises that stand in the way of what was, however, the realization of a dream.
-We sincerely sympathize with these people, realizing how much these circumstances overshadow their journey.
+Many people we meet on the road with their motorhomes tell us about their maintenance problems, pump failures, brakes overheating in the mountains, etc. They talk about the exorbitant costs associated with their recreational vehicle (RV).
+The unpleasant surprises that overshadow what was supposed to be the realization of a dream.
+We sincerely sympathize with these individuals, realizing how much these circumstances often cast a shadow on their journey.

 Removable camper kit in 5 minutes: simplicity pays off

 And at the same time, it makes us appreciate our simple and accessible camper solution even more.
-Appreciating how our removable conversion kit installed in our everyday vehicle (minivan or SUV) is light years away from all these troubles, costs us almost nothing.
+Appreciating how our removable conversion kit installed in our everyday vehicle (minivan, SUV or pickup) is light years away from all these troubles, costs us almost nothing.
 Don’t strangle us financially.

 Roadloft Solo removable Conversion Kit for Dodge Grand Caravan Minivan

-We wanted to push our analysis further to compare the two contexts as objectively as possible.
-We have therefore engaged in this exercise of figures covering the costs of buying and using a recreational vehicle (RV) compared to that of a removable camper conversion kit added to the everyday vehicle (minivan or SUV ) of its owner.
+Beyond impressions, we wanted to further push our analysis to compare the two contexts as objectively as possible.
+So, we engaged in this exhaustive exercise of numbers covering the purchase and usage costs of a recreational vehicle (RV) compared to those of a removable camper conversion kit added to the everyday vehicle (minivan, SUV or pickup) of its owner.

 18ft Class B vs 17ft minivan conversion kit, both equipped with cassette toilet

-To establish this comparison, as motorized, rather than a class A or C, we chose a class B (van structure with often a raised roof) because this is the favorite of vanlife enthusiasts, in particular for its malleability and also for its format which can be reduced.
+To establish this comparison, as a motorhome, rather than a class A or C, we chose a class B (van structure with often a pop-up roof) as it is the favorite of vanlife enthusiasts particularly for its maneuverability and also for its format which can be reduced.

-However, most new Class B models are very well equipped, costing around $200,000 to purchase and often more.
-On the other hand, we saw less equipped models, of smaller format, without toilet or shower with running water (but with portable toilet as we use in our equipped Roadloft minivan).
-And also of a reduced length [to 18 feet compared to 17 feet (less 1 in) for our minivan].
+However, most new class B models are highly equipped, costing around $200,000 at purchase and often more.
+However, we have seen less equipped models, smaller in size, without a toilet or running water shower (but with a portable toilet like we use in our Roadloft-equipped minivan or pickup).
+And also of reduced length [to 18 feet compared to 17 feet (minus 1 inch) for our minivan].

-The Roadloft alternative quite comfortable for people aged 60 and over
+The Roadloft alternative comfortable enough for those 60 and older

-Admittedly, we cannot live upright in our minivan, as we would do in a class B with the raised roof.
-On the other hand, we live there comfortably, at least enough to have lived there 8 months out of 12 for 3 years.
-You will say it is because we were young.
-We will tell you that the majority of the thousands of Roadloft customers who travel the roads of North America in minivans with our conversion kits are over 55 years old.
-And that many of them are former owners of class A, B or C RVs.
+Certainly, we cannot stand up in our minivan or in our pickup, as we would in a class B with a pop-up roof.
+However, we live comfortably in it, at least enough to have lived in it for 8 months out of 12 for 3 years.
+You might say it’s because we were young.
+We would tell you that the majority of the thousands of Roadloft customers who roam the roads of North America in minivans with our conversion kits are over 50 years old.
+And many of them are former owners of class A, B, or C RVs.
 And who, since their conversion to the removable kit in their everyday vehicle, travel like never before AND make their dollars travel…

 Ann and Emile, proud Roadloft customers soon to be octogenarians !

-Now let’s get to the hard data.
-I must admit that the more I progressed in preparing this comparative summary table, the more I went from surprise to surprise, faced with such a big gap.
-Such a gap, to make the same trips?
+Now, let’s move on to the objective data.
+I must admit that the further I progressed in preparing this comparative summary table, the more I went from surprise to surprise, faced with such a wide gap.
+Such a gap, for the same trips?

 Laurence and Samuel, founders of Roadloft, in Monument Valley